-In conjunction with the IPO, the Company granted the underwriters 172,500 warrants to purchase common stock at an exercise price of \$12.50 per share.
-The warrants have a remaining contractual term of 4.47 years and are not exercisable prior to December 21, 2021.
-As of June 30, 2021, the aggregate intrinsic value of the warrants outstanding was \$0.
+In conjunction with the IPO, the Company granted the underwriters warrants to purchase 172,500 shares of common stock at an exercise price of \$12.50 per share.
+The warrants have a remaining contractual term of 4.21 years and are not exercisable prior to December 21, 2021.
+As of September 30, 2021, the aggregate intrinsic value of the warrants outstanding was \$0.